carrot-u/carrot-u-docs/2019-session/extra/learning_101.md

 ### Take care of yourself
   * Eat enough, get some exercise, and get enough sleep.
-  * Don't overwork, either on your actual job, OR on Carrot U.
+  * Don't overwork, either on your actual job OR on Carrot U.
+  * If you find yourself daydreaming or not paying attention, get up and take a walk for 5 minutes.

 ## Shallow Spelunking